Caring for your dressings

 Skin graft dressing

-A firm dressing will cover your graft site.
-It may have a tie-over dressing, which is stitched on to keep it very secure.
-The dressing needs to stay in place.
-After around five days you will have an appointment at the Plastic Surgery Outpatient Department, when a nurse will check how well the graft is healing.
+After around 5 days you will have an appointment at the Plastic Surgery Outpatient Department.
+During the appointment, a nurse will check how well the graft is healing.
 The nurse will take the dressing off, inspect the graft, remove the stitches or staples and trim any overlapping graft.
 They will also remove stitches from the donor site if needed.

 Donor site dressing